 The intrinsic pathway is modulated by two groups of molecules, Bcl-2 and Bax.
 Activation of Bax leads to the formation of Bax-Bax dimers, which in turn enhances the action of a variety of apoptotic stimuli – increasing a cell’s susceptibility to apoptosis.
 The Bcl-2 family consists of both pro- and anti-apoptotic members, and it is the balance between these that determines how susceptible a cell may be to apoptosis.

-The balance between these groups of molecules establishes a ‘molecular switch’ which determines whether a cell will survive or undergo apoptosis in response to internal stimuli.
+The balance between the relative concentrations of these groups of molecules establishes a ‘molecular switch’ which determines whether a cell will survive or undergo apoptosis in response to internal stimuli.

 The extrinsic pathway triggers apoptosis in response to external stimuli, namely by specific ligands binding at ‘death’ receptors on the cell surface.

 These receptors are typically members of the Tumour Necrosis Factor Receptor (TNFR) gene family, such as TNFR1 or FAS.
-Binding at these receptors leads downstream caspase activation.
+Binding at these receptors leads downstream activation of caspase enzymes.

-The initiation of apoptosis by either pathway results in a cascade activation of caspases.
+The initiation of apoptosis by either the intrinsic or extrinsic pathway results in a cascade activation of caspases.
 These are specialised proteases which normally reside as inactive precursors within the cell.

 Roles of Apoptosis

-Aside from providing a regulated form of cell death for cells with irreparable DNA damage or otherwise faulty cells, apoptosis plays a major role in embryonic development.
-Removal of cells via apoptosis is responsible for developing tissue form and shape, including:
+Aside from providing a regulated form of cell death, for example for cells with irreparable DNA damage, apoptosis plays a major role in embryonic development.
+Removal of cells via apoptosis is responsible for developing tissue’s form and shape, including: